How To Cultivate a Growth Mindset

 The words we say to ourselves matter; they have the power to be healing or harmful.
 Speaking to yourself with compassion and grace is essential when it comes to cultivating a growth mindset.

-Instead of being hard on yourself for mistakes, be graceful and tell yourself that there is always the next time.
+Instead of being hard on yourself for mistakes, be graceful and tell yourself that there will always be the next time.

 Instead of feeling inadequate because of imperfections, embrace those imperfections as they make you unique and interesting.
 Just think of how boring life would be if everyone and everything were perfectly the same.

-Positive self-affirmations are an effective way to reframe your thought patterns and train your brain to celebrate your strengths rather than always focussing on shortcomings.
+Positive self-affirmations are an effective way to reframe your thought patterns and train your brain to celebrate your strengths rather than always focusing on shortcomings.

 Related Article: 65 Powerful and Inspiring Self-Love Affirmations

 Persevering through difficult times isn’t about brushing things off or ignoring the pain.
-Instead, it’s about going through those feelings and taking care of yourself but then moving past the pain or anger so that those destructive feelings are not getting the best of you.
+It’s about acknowledging and caring for those feelings, then moving beyond the pain or anger so that destructive emotions don’t take control.

 Whenever you read success stories of entrepreneurs or thought-leaders, they consistently mention how their persistence and consistency are what got them to that next level.